 Back home, Ezra sits across from his younger self contemplating what issue he needs to resolve, in hopes that the correct one will make Young Ezra disappear.

-Ezra is pulled back into the Void, landing inside a vivid childhood memory at a bowling alley arcade.
+Ezra is pulled back into the Void, landing inside a vivid childhood memory at an arcade.
 Young Ezra stands on the verge of joining other kids at an X-Men game when an entity known as DNA calls him away.
 In the original memory, Young Ezra left.

 This time, Ezra intervenes.
 He kneels in front of his younger self, presses quarters into his hand, and encourages him to stay and play.
 As DNA advances with a bone-rattling groan, Ezra shields the child.
 DNA cannot cross the arcade threshold and retreats.
 Young Ezra runs back to the game.